A selection of the best articles on Croatia from 2011.

 Kraig Becker, Gadling, 16th March 2011

-Has the world had enough of The King’s Speech ?
+The article: Has the world had enough of The King’s Speech?
 Baftas.
 Oscars.
 Endless choruses of praise in newspaper columns.
 Colin Firth’s grinning face.
 Saturation point is surely near.
 And yet, the movie’s runaway success has shone several spotlights into unlikely places.
 One of which is Rab, in Croatia.
 Here is an island of just 36 square miles, huddled in the Adriatic to the west of Rijeka.
 It has long glorious beaches, a cluster of medieval churches and, in the town of the same name, a picturesque enclave that comes minus the summer crowds that you find further south in Dubrovnik and along the Dalmatian Coast.

 Daily Mail, 16th March 2011